See what your DNS logs already know.

 AI tools observed in DNS traffic

-Per-tool and per-device breakdown of AI services resolving on your network — based on a published, human-reviewable signature list.
+AI services resolving on your network, broken down by tool and device.
+Detections come from a published, human-reviewable signature list.

 ChatGPT · Claude · Gemini · Cursor · Windsurf · Perplexity · DeepSeek · Copilot